beeender/glrnvim/README.md

 glrnvim combines Open**GL** (possibly), **R**ust and **N**eo**VIM** together, to make the fastest, simplest neovim GUI.

 The above things are not totally lie.
 The intention of this project was that I couldn't find a standalone neovim GUI fast and stable like the old gvim.
 All the existing neovim GUIs are either not fast enough (what do you expect from Electron?) or not stable enough.
 I have been using [neovim-gnome-terminal-wrapper](https://github.com/fmoralesc/neovim-gnome-terminal-wrapper) for a long time and it is much better than any other fancy GUIs.
-The only thing is, it only supports gnome-terminal.
+The only thing is, it doesn't support other terminals than gnome-terminal.

 glrnvim wraps nvim with your favourite terminal into a standalone, non-fancy but daily-usable neovim GUI.